• Multiple Offers

 – Is your micropipette calibrated for precise dispensing?

-– Is the accuracy and precision in readings offered by the micropipette in accordance with the ISO standards?
+– Is the accuracy and precision in readings offered by the pipette in accordance with the ISO standards?

 The above points ensure your right micropipette purchasing which will work for a long time and improve the liquid handling activities in your laboratory.